The ultimate 10-Point checklist for buying a digital picture frame

 In most cases, you will have no idea what the CPU or mainboard of your digital picture frame is.
 There are no “Intel Inside” stickers.

-And it doesn’t matter.
-The chances are that you have an Android board or a Raspberry Pi running some lightweight open-source operating system.
+It doesn’t matter.
+You probably have an Android board or a Raspberry Pi running some lightweight open-source operating system.

 Noise